breatheco-de/dataflow/README.md

 ## Why use dataflow

 I was overwhelmed with all the [steps and products needed to deploy a serious data pipeline in the cloud](https://github.com/breatheco-de/dataflow/blob/main/docs/images/big-data-pipeline.png?raw=true).
-So I created dataflow to do the same thing in a smallar scale, without barely any steps and tools.
+So I created dataflow to do the same thing in a smaller scale, without barely any steps and tools.

 1. All pipelines are commited into a git repository, making them easy to collaborate, tracking versions, etc.
 2. Each pipeline transformation is a unit-tested python file, making them easier to maintain and detect errors in the future.